AeroSpace is an i3-like tiling window manager for macOS

 The default config is part of the documentation, it contains all trivial configuration keys with comments.
 Please read the default config!
 Non-trivial configuration options are mentioned further in this guide.
 If no custom config is found, AeroSpace will load the default config.

-If the key is omitted in the custom config, it fallbacks to the value in the default config, unless it’s stated otherwise for the specific keys.
+If the key is omitted in the custom config, it falls back to the value in the default config, unless it’s stated otherwise for the specific keys.
 Namely:

 • mode.*.binding.
-It fallbacks to the empty TOML table.
+It falls back to the empty TOML table.
 Your config is the source of truth for keyboard bindings.
 You must explicitly mention all the keyboard bindings and binding modes in your config.

 • on-focused-monitor-changed.
-It fallbacks to the empty TOML array.
+It falls back to the empty TOML array.

 • exec TOML table.
 See: exec-* Environment Variables (It’s so boring and verbose, I don’t even want to mention it in the default-config.toml)

 That allows you to keep your config tidy and clean from trivial config keys for which you like the default values.
-You can bootstrap your custom config by coping the default config from the app installation
+You can bootstrap your custom config by copying the default config from the app installation:

 cp /Applications/AeroSpace.app/Contents/Resources/default-config.toml ~/.aerospace.toml